SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Database_configuration_in_Cube/Configuring_the_database_settings_in_Cube.md

 1. Click *Save*.

    > [!NOTE]
-   > From DataMiner 10.3.6/10.4.0 onwards, clicking *Save* after changing any of the database settings will cause the following pop-up message to appear: `Database configuration changes won't take effect until the Agent is restarted.`
+   > From DataMiner 10.3.6/10.4.0 onwards, clicking *Save* after changing any of the database settings will cause the following pop-up message to appear: `Database configuration changes won't take effect until the Agent is restarted.` <!-- RN 36184 -->

 ### [Cassandra database per DMA](#tab/tabid-2)